chubin/cheat.sh/README.md

     curl cht.sh/python/lambda
 ```

-To get the list of available programming language cheat sheets, do a special query `:list`:
+To get the list of available programming language cheat sheets, use the special query `:list`:

 ```
     curl cht.sh/go/:list
 ```

-(almost) each programming language has a special page named `:learn`,
+Almost each programming language has a special page named `:learn`
 that describes the language basics (that's a direct mapping from the *"Learn X in Y"* project).
 It could be a good starting point if you've just started learning a language.

-If there is no cheat sheet for some programming language query (and it is almost always the case),
+If there is no cheat sheet for a programming language query (and it is almost always the case),
-it is generated on the fly, basing on available cheat sheets and answers on StackOverflow.
+it is generated on the fly, based on available cheat sheets and answers on StackOverflow.
 Of course, there is no guarantee that the returned cheat sheet will be a 100% hit, but it is almost always exactly what you are looking for.

 Try these (and your own) queries to get the impression of that, what the answers look like: